Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **Minimum number of Azure Monitor Private Link Scope (AMPLS) objects: 1**

 **Minimum number of private endpoints: 2**

+**One for VNet1 and VNet 2, since they are peered.
+And one for VNet3.
+It isolated from VNet1 and VNet2.**

 #### Question 99